 Adherence to ethical standards of practice and behavior in institutional activities is expected of all members of the Ball State University community, whether they be faculty, students, or staff members.
 This page includes Ball State University's Responsible Conduct of Research Plan and the Research Misconduct Policy.

 Provisions exist to review instances where individuals may not have met these standards.
-A special case for considering allegations of misconduct arises in research projects which are supported by the United States Department of Health and Human Services (DHHS), and by other agencies which have adopted special requirements for grantees when misconduct on the part of the project participants is alleged or confirmed.
+A special case for considering allegations of misconduct arises in research projects which are supported by the Public Health Service (PHS), and by other agencies which have adopted special requirements for grantees when misconduct on the part of the project participants is alleged or confirmed.

-Office of Research Integrity, United States Department of Health and Human Services (http://ori.dhhs.gov/)
+Office of Research Integrity, United States Department of Health and Human Services (http://ori.hhs.gov/)

 For information or questions regarding these policies, please contact Jennifer Weaver, Responsible Conduct of Research Officer.